AI-EnabledSoftwareEngineering-AISE/starter-hugo-research-group/content/home/welcome.md

 ---
 <br>

-Since its establishment in 2018, the Safe AI-based Software Engineering (S-AISE) Research LAB has stood as a prominent hub for excellence in safe software engineering education and practical application.
-S-AISE is dedicated to exploring the profound intersections of Safe Artificial Intelligence (AI) and Software Engineering (SE), commonly known as AI4SE.
-Moreover, the lab strives to cultivate secure and reliable engineering methodologies specifically tailored for the construction of intelligent software, aptly termed SE4AI.
+Since its establishment in 2018, the Reliable AI-based Software Engineering (R-AISE) Research Lab has been a prominent center for excellence in reliable software engineering education and practical application.
+R-AISE is dedicated to exploring the significant intersections of Reliable Artificial Intelligence (AI) and Software Engineering (SE), commonly referred to as AI4SE.
+Additionally, the lab aims to develop secure and reliable engineering methodologies specifically designed for the construction of intelligent software, which is referred to as SE4AI.